apify/crawlee/README.md

 console.dir(input);
 ```

-If the input data has the `application/json` content type, it is automatically parsed into a JavaScript object,
+If the input data has the `application/json` content type, it is automatically parsed into a JavaScript object.
-otherwise it is left as a String or Buffer in the raw form.
+For the `text/plain` content type the result is a string.
+For other content types, the result is raw Buffer.

 Similarly, the output can be stored as follows: